 Silicone hoses are porous.
-That's why you do not use silicone for fuel and oil.
-It's also why you shouldn't use silicone radiator hoses on a street car.
+That’s why you do not use silicone for fuel and oil.
+It’s also why you shouldn’t use silicone radiator hoses on a street car…especially if you’re the kind of person that does not like to frequently check your fluid levels.
 I use silicone radiator hoses for race cars or occasionally driven cars that are regularly maintained, but on street cars I use standard EPDM rubber hoses.
 On top of that, I prefer factory hoses from the dealership rather than the aftermarket hoses that are never molded quite right.

 There’s the tip of the day.
 Now if you already have silicone radiator hoses on your street car just make sure you check your water level regularly.
 If you don’t want to worry about losing an engine because you didn’t want to listen to me then get yourself some new factory rubber hoses and check the water level occasionally.